Prescription of drugs to foster youth under scrutiny in Sonoma County and statewide

 De La Torre said she believes she was inappropriately prescribed psychotropic medications as a means of controlling behavioral and emotional issues that should have been dealt with in other ways.

 That belief is at the core of a major controversy facing the state’s foster care system, where more than 26 percent of all foster children between the ages of 11 and 17 were prescribed psychotropic medications last year.
 About half of those kids were on antipsychotic drugs, according to the latest state figures.

 Such alarming rates have drawn the attention of investigators for the California Medical Board, who are trying to determine if physicians may be inappropriately prescribing the medications.
 The board’s review comes as county social welfare departments across the state are also trying to grapple with any potential problems.

 Sonoma County is at the top of the list of counties with the highest rates of psychotropic prescriptions among foster youth.
-Nearly 23 percent of all local foster kids were on the drugs during the 12-month period that ended last June, nearly double the 11.8 percent rate for all 79,166 children who were in the state’s foster care system.
+Nearly 23 percent of all local foster kids were on the drugs during the 12-month period that ended last June, nearly double the 11.8 percent rate for all 79,166 children, infants to 18, who were in the state’s foster care system.

 “You have to ask: What are doctors in Sonoma County learning about how to prescribe?” said Carmen Balber, executive director for Consumer Watchdog, a consumer advocacy group that in recent years has called for tougher monitoring of medication practices in the foster care system.

 Some children in the foster system warrant a psychotropic prescription, Balber said.
 But the current levels are “disturbing,” she said, particularly since the young people involved have fewer advocates than most other kids.

 “The big concern is that these medications are being used to control behavior instead of legitimate mental illness,” Balber said.
 “It is impossible that one quarter of kids in the foster system have such severe mental illness to justify these medications.”